azat-co/fullstack-javascript/chapter3/chapter3.md

 Less Mix-ins
 ------------

-This about mix-ins as functions.
+This section is about mix-ins.
+They are like functions in JavaScript.
 The syntax for a mix-in is the same as for creating a class selector.
-For example this is a `.border` mix-in:
+For example, this is a `.border` mix-in:

     .border {
         border-top: dotted 1px black;